 In the verses that follow, Christ expands on this idea by suggesting that, in actuality, divorce has never been anything but a sort of "legal fiction."
 It's a formal concession to human sin, weakness, and hardness of heart that can never really undo the organic connection established when a man and woman become "one flesh."
 If this is true, then the answer to your question is that, in God's eyes, a divorce can never "begin" at all.
 It can't begin if it doesn't actually exist.

-Our staff counselors would be happy to discuss this question with you over the phone if you give them a call.
+Call us.
+Our staff counselors would be happy to discuss this question with you over the phone.
 They can also provide a list of recommend therapists practicing in your area.
-You can reach one of them for a free consultation at this number.